When the Brexit Bubble Bursts

 - May 03, 2017

-Given the scope and the importance of the forthcoming negotiations, you would think that a country that was seriously interested in bringing them to the best possible conclusion from the point of view of its own material interests alone would take these criticisms very seriously indeed, and that it ought to take a long hard look at Theresa May and her team before voting for them.
+Given the scope and the importance of the forthcoming negotiations, you would think that a country seriously interested in bringing them to the best possible conclusion from the point of view of its own material interests alone, would take these criticisms very seriously indeed.
 But that is not the kind of country that we have become.